 Bodie California Ghost Town Pictures

-One of the things I love about visiting Bodie CA is visitors are free to walk around the town and peek into all the buildings.
+One of the things I love about visiting Bodie California is visitors are free to walk around the town and peek into all the buildings.
 We spent four or five hours walking around this ghost town.
 All of the interior pictures were taken through windows.

 The red-headed girl walking towards the back of the house is my daughter #3. 😀